tinnlab/NOSI-Google-Cloud-Training/README.md

 ## <a name="GS">Getting Started</a>
 Each learning submodules will be organized in a R Jupyter notebook with step-by-step hands-on practice with R command line to install necessary tools, obtain data, perform analyses, visualize and interpret the results.
 The notebook will be executed in the Google Cloud environment.
-Therefore, the first step is to setup a virtual machine VertexAI.
+Therefore, the first step is to set up a virtual machine VertexAI.

 ### Signing in Google Cloud Platform
 You can begin by first navigating to https://console.cloud.google.com/ and logging in with your credentials.